 - Page Group

-If you suffered from a workplace accident whilst working for any of the aforementioned employers, you will need to speak to one of our experts to determine the best course of action to receive compensation for your claim.
+If you suffered from a workplace accident whilst working for any of the aforementioned employers, you would need to speak to one of our experts to determine the best course of action to receive compensation for your claim.

 When you’ve suffered a work-related injury, the last thing that you need to worry about is coming up with the funds to start the claim process.
-This is why we offer our clients our no win no fee accident at work claims guarantee, to make the claims process as stress-free as possible.
+This is why we offer our clients no win no fee accident at work claim guarantee, to make the claims process as stress-free as possible.
 We only get paid if you get paid!